joseluistello/joseluistello/README.md

 ---

 **I am a data analyst from Mexico who loves software engineering, writing, learning, and business-related analysis.
-I have a [portfolio](https://joseluistello.github.io/) where I write about what I love and know.**
+I have a [blog](https://joseluistello.live/) where I write about what I love and know.**

 - 🌱 I’m currently learning software engineering
 - ♨️ I’m looking to enter in tech industry
-- ⚡ I love to read mangas, books and tech blogs
+- ⚡ I love to read mangas, books, tech and business blogs
 - 🌩️ I maintain a [database](https://www.notion.so/joseluistello/resources-3b96a11183d342b889c95e9bcb1e0c7f) with valuable resources on machine learning, product, writing, and more.

 ---